clustree/noahong/README-legacy.md

 - Lacks key iteration and deletion from the mapping (dict) protocol.
 - Memory leaking untested (one run under valgrind turned up nothing, but it wasn't extensive).
-- No /testcase/ for unicode in Python 2 (did manual test however) Unicode chars represented as ucs4, and, each character has its own hashtable, so it's relatively memory-heavy (see 'Ways to Reduce Memory Use' below).
 - Requires a C++ compiler (C++98 support is enough).

 Bug reports and patches welcome of course!